VueFileManager/vuefilemanager/README.md

 - Just rewrite all project files with new excluded `/.env` file and `/storage` folder.
 These items must be preserved!

+### Update from 1.7.12 to 1.8
+- Before upload new files to your hosting, log in to VueFileManager as Admin.
+After uploading new files on your webhosting, visit this url `your-domain.com/service/upgrade-database` for upgrading your database.
+- Just rewrite all project files with new, excluded /.env file and /storage folder.
+These items must be preserved!
+- set **QUEUE_CONNECTION** to **database** in your **.env** file
+- Clear cache in your administration panel - Settings / Application / Clear Cache

+If you are upgrading from GitHub, don't forget run `composer install` to install new vendors.

 ### Update from 1.7.10 to 1.7.11
 Before upload new files to your hosting, log in to VueFileManager as Admin.
 After uploading new files on your webhosting, visit this url `your-domain.com/service/upgrade-database` for upgrading your database.